kunle001/kunle001/README.md

 ## What I'm Skilled In 🛠️

 My strong suit lies in **Node.js** and **Express**, where I excel in building APIs that are both efficient and scalable.
 I create seamless CI/CD pipelines for development and production environments.
 AWS is my playground, and I love utilizing its suite of products - from hosting Docker images on **Elastic Container Repository** to leveraging **EC2** and **S3** for efficient file management.
-AWS just resonates with me.
+AWS just resonates with me, i also use kubernetes for my deployment orchestrations where i manage load balancing, and manage my applications making them scalable and efficient.

 But my journey doesn't stop at backend development.
 I've embraced frontend technologies, too.
 My recent project, **foneToHome**, addresses apartment-finding challenges in Lagos.
 I've dived into the world of **React.js** for the frontend, while my backend skills with **Express** and **Node.js** power the platform.
 The integration of various business logic ensures a seamless user experience.
 Anticipate This as it goes live Soon!!!!